-During FY2021, the Hampton Roads Transportation Accountability Commission ('HRTAC') took actions and executed project agreements or project amendments with the Virginia Department of Transportation ('VDOT') to advance project readiness and to provide financing and project delivery.
-During the fiscal year, HRTAC issued its FY2021 through FY2026 Funding Plan Update and its Long-Range Funding Plan through FY2045, further advanced project development and construction with VDOT of over \$5.5 billion total value projects supported by the Hampton Roads Transportation Fund ('HRTF') and advanced project agreements with the Transportation District Commission of Hampton Roads (Hampton Roads Transit) supported by the Hampton Roads Regional Transit Fund ('HRRTF').
-During FY2021, HRTAC issued a HRTF backed bond sale and continued negotiations with the United States Department of Transportation ('USDOT') Build America Bureau for two federal Transportation Infrastructure Finance and Innovation Act ('TIFIA') loans to support funding commitments to the I-64 Hampton Roads Bridge Tunnel Expansion Project.
-HRTAC continued negotiations with the USDOT Build America Bureau to refinance the 2019 TIFIA loan to a lower interest rate.
-The major work activity of FY2021 was relating to the continued execution of the Commission's debt financing and funding plan for HRTF supported projects, administration of the Master Tolling Agreement for the Hampton Roads Express Lanes Network ('HRELN'), development and adoption of the HRELN Initial Tolling Policy, and the administration of the first funding year of the Hampton Roads Regional Transit Fund and Program.
+During FY2022, the Hampton Roads Transportation Accountability Commission ('HRTAC') took actions and executed project agreements or project amendments with the Virginia Department of Transportation ('VDOT') to advance project readiness and to provide financing and project delivery.
+During the fiscal year, HRTAC issued its FY2022 through FY2027 Funding Plan Update and its Long-Range Funding Plan Update through FY2045, further advanced project development and construction with VDOT of \$6.1 billion total programmed value projects supported by the Hampton Roads Transportation Fund ('HRTF') and advanced project agreements with the Transportation District Commission of Hampton Roads (Hampton Roads Transit) supported by the Hampton Roads Regional Transit Fund ('HRRTF').
+During FY2022, HRTAC issued two HRTF backed bond sales and completed negotiations with the United States Department of Transportation ('USDOT') Build America Bureau for two federal Transportation Infrastructure Finance and Innovation Act ('TIFIA') loans to support funding commitments to the I-64 Hampton Roads Bridge Tunnel Expansion Project.
+HRTAC completed negotiations with the USDOT Build America Bureau to refinance the 2019 TIFIA loan to a lower interest rate.
+The major work activity of FY2022 was relating to the continued execution of the Commission's debt financing and funding plan for HRTF supported projects, administration of the Master Tolling Agreement for the Hampton Roads Express Lanes Network ('HRELN'), and the administration of the second funding year of the Hampton Roads Regional Transit Fund and Program.
 Of the total HRTF and toll revenue supported project costs under agreement, \$4.7 billion is sourced by HRTAC controlled monies.
 The Commonwealth of Virginia's SMART SCALE Program has provided approximately \$463.8 million toward HRTAC projects including the I-64 Peninsula Widening, the I-64 Southside Widening/High Rise Bridge Phase I, the I-64/I-264 Interchange Improvements (Phase II) and the HRBT Expansion Project.
+Through a special appropriation of the General Assembly (HB 1800, Chapter 552, Item 447.1.B3, 2020 Session) \$93,100,000 was provided to complete the funding plan for the Hampton Roads Express Lanes as identified in the Master Agreement for Development and Tolling of the Hampton Roads Express Lanes Network executed pursuant to Chapter 703 of the 2020 Acts of Assembly.
+HRTAC and VDOT completed the updated traffic and revenue modelling of the Hampton Roads Express Lanes Network considering summer weekend traffic volume and determined that the \$93.1 million is necessary to complete the funding plan and placed those funds under agreement to be used in the first phase of construction of the express lanes.
 Figure 1 provides a graphic showing the locations and the activities of the HRTAC HRTF and toll revenue funded projects.
 HRTAC does not allow balances to sit on projects that will not fully utilize the allocated funds in a timely manner.
 VDOT and HRTAC work together to identify projects that could release project contingency funds or allocations deemed surplus to allow other projects to advance.

-Legislative actions in the 2021 session of the General Assembly that impacted HRTAC included the following state budget language (HB 1800, Chapter 552, Item 447.1, B. 3 and HB 1800, Chapter 552, Item 447.1, F.):
+During the 2022 General Assembly Session, legislative actions that impacted HRTAC included the following state budget language (HB 29, Chapter 1, Item 447.1, F. of Special Session 1):